 Having gone through this recently and creating a foundation for future development to - at the very least - allow for these standards to be followed, I think I have some insight.
 And so our first step is just that:

 Make the system at least allow future development to follow industry standards.

 The most important point, which goes back to the definition of “legacy” software - is that you need code tests.
 Why?

-- Clearer definition of system requirements (since tests corresponds to individual business requirement)
+- A clearer definition of system requirements (since tests correspond to individual business requirement)

 - Forces your system to be modular (i.e. code that can be tested well is generally designed well)

 - Early safety net when you code something wrong

 But, to be able to test properly, you need to have your business code (i.e. “business logic”) separate from your (for example) web project.
 You can’t test business rules unless you can test business logic on its own.
 Splitting your code into (at least) 2 different layers (business logic and presentation logic) is necessary for web projects (using it as an example) because:

 Your business code can rely on database access abstractions rather than database access implementations.

 What?
 Let me ask you a question: “Can you test your code without having an active database available?”
 In true “legacy” projects, that’s answered 99% of the time with “no”.